polyphony-chat/docs/SPECIFICATION.md

 !!! abstract "About MLS"

-    Polyproto offers end-to-end encryption for messages via [Message Layer Security (MLS)](https://messaginglayersecurity.rocks/). polyproto-core compliant servers take on the role of both an Authentication Service and a Delivery Service in the context of MLS.
+    Polyproto offers end-to-end encryption for messages via [Message Layer Security (MLS)](https://messaginglayersecurity.rocks/). polyproto compliant servers take on the role of both an Authentication Service and a Delivery Service in the context of MLS.

     MLS is a cryptographic protocol that provides confidentiality, integrity, and authenticity guarantees for group messaging applications.
 It builds on top of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/) and [X3DH](https://signal.org/docs/specifications/x3dh/) to provide these security guarantees.

-Implementations of polyproto-core may opt to support encryption to secure communication channels.
-The selected security protocol for all polyproto-core implementations is the Messaging Layer Security protocol, given its feasibility within the implementation context.
+Implementations of polyproto may opt to support encryption to secure communication channels.
+The selected security protocol for all polyproto implementations is the Messaging Layer Security protocol, given its feasibility within the implementation context.
 MLS inherently supports negotiation of protocol versions, cipher suites, extensions, credential types, and extra proposal types.
-For two implementations of polyproto-core to be compatible with each other in the context of encryption, they must have overlapping capabilities in these areas.
+For two implementations of polyproto to be compatible with each other in the context of encryption, they must have overlapping capabilities in these areas.

-The following sections explain the additional behavior that polyproto-core implementations utilizing MLS must implement.
+The following sections explain the additional behavior that polyproto implementations utilizing MLS must implement.

 ### 6.1.
 KeyPackages

 !!! warning

     The sections 6.1 and 6.1.1 are not exhaustive and do not cover all aspects of MLS and KeyPackages.
-They exist solely to give a general overview of how KeyPackages are used in polyproto-core.
+They exist solely to give a general overview of how KeyPackages are used in polyproto.
-    Please read and understand the MLS specification (RFC9420) to implement polyproto-core correctly.
+    Please read and understand the MLS specification (RFC9420) to implement polyproto correctly.

-A polyproto-core compliant server must store KeyPackages for all clients registered on it.
+A polyproto compliant server must store KeyPackages for all clients registered on it.
 The KeyPackage is a JSON object that contains the following information:

 ```json
 {